 Now, you need to upload the CSR file you created earlier.
 Press "Choose File" and find the ".certSigningRequest" file saved to your Mac.

-Once the upload completes, press "Generate File" to create your certificate.
-Download and open the file to save your development certificate to your keychain.
+Once the download is completed, open the file to save your development certificate to your keychain.

 Now that you have your development certificate generated, you to need to create one for production.
 Repeat the above steps to create a production SSL certificate.